kyma-project/kyma/docs/security/01-01-security.md

 >**NOTE:** You cannot define groups for the static user store.
 Instead, bind the user directly to a role or a cluster role by setting the user as the subject of a RoleBinding or ClusterRoleBinding.

-By default, there are five roles used to manage permissions in every Kyma cluster.
+By default, there are six roles used to manage permissions in every Kyma cluster.
 These roles are:
   - **kyma-essentials**
   - **kyma-view**
+  - **kyma-namespace-admin-essentials**
   - **kyma-edit**
   - **kyma-developer**
   - **kyma-admin**

 For more details about roles, read [this](#details-roles-in-kyma) document.

->**NOTE:** The **Global permissions** view in the **Settings** section of the Kyma Console UI allows you to manage bindings between user groups and roles.
+>**NOTE:** The **Global permissions** view in the **Settings** section of the Kyma Console UI allows you to manage cluster-level bindings between user groups and roles.
+To manage bindings between user groups and roles in a Namespace, select the Namespace and go to the **Configuration** section of the **Permissions** view.